After questionable officiating, Bills Mafia donates to visual impairment organization in honor of NFL refs - NewsBreak

 BUFFALO, N.Y.
 (WIVB) — If you’re still angry about the missed pass interference call on Sunday night, you’re not alone.
 While there’s nothing fans can do about it, Bills Mafia is turning that anger into something productive.

 The movement started with a donation from Hunter Schinabeck, a Massachusetts resident, but a lifelong Bills fan.
-Outraged over Sunday’s call, he put the question out on social media, asking what fans could do to make the situation right.Want on the nice list?
-Indiana not-for-profits desperately need donations, volunteers
+Outraged over Sunday’s call, he put the question out on social media, asking what fans could do to make the situation right.Josh Allen on left foot injury vs. Bucs: “There was no way I was going out”

 “Somebody said, ‘oh donate to a blind charity, for the refs,'” said Schinabeck.